 Please email or call to discuss details of this custom built rifle.

-COST: Conversion of your Remington 700 receiver in caliber 30-06, 300 Win-mag, or 270 will run $3050.00 plus shipping/ins.
+COST: Conversion of your Remington 700 receiver in caliber 30-06, 300 Win-mag, or 270 will run $3250.00 plus shipping/ins.
 This produces a rifle with the receiver, barrel, and bolt all trued.
-It includes the AICS stock (please note that AI changed the design of the skins since pics were taken of my rifle, above…very similar but a bit different…) M16 extractor bolt modification; Harris bipod; Remington MARS rail is pictured, above, but the mil has changed to using the Badger Ord IMUNS for clip on mounting.
+It includes the AICS stock (please note that AI changed the design of the skins since pics were taken of my rifle, above…very similar but a bit different…also note, as on page 1 that the AICS 2.0 is no longer available so some other stock would need to be used — e.g., AI’s AX chassis or a McMillan….?)
+M16 extractor bolt modification; Harris bipod; Remington MARS rail is pictured, above, but the mil has changed to using the Badger Ord IMUNS for clip on mounting.
 MARS rails are not available so IMUNS will be used.

 Knight’s Armament MK11 suppressors are available, intermittantly, for $1450.00 ($1495 list) plus shipping to your FFL/SOT dealer.